Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Get-AzureADServicePrincipalOwnedObject.md

 PS C:\> Get-AzureADServicePrincipalOwnedObject -ObjectId $ServicePrincipalId
 ```

-The first command gets the ID of a service principal by using the Get-AzureADServicePrincipal (./Get-AzureADServicePrincipal.md)cmdlet.
+The first command gets the ID of a service principal by using the [Get-AzureADServicePrincipal](./Get-AzureADServicePrincipal.md) cmdlet.
 The command stores the ID in the $ServicePrincipalId variable.

 The second command gets the owned objects of a service principal identified by $ServicePrincipalId.